digitalbonds/akasify/packages/server/readme.md

 # ZAct Server

-This is a NodeJS Express server that manages the acts created from the app by the creator.
-The information published on the server is public and doesn't reveal by any means the final data of the act.
+This is a NodeJS Express server that manages the opportunitie created from the app by the organizations.
+The information published on the server is public and doesn't reveal by any means sensitive data of the opportunity.

 ## Requirements